-14. Is there Wifi at the Rescue Center?
-How can I contact my family?
+6. Is there Wifi at the Rescue Center?

-Yes, We have WiFi, it´s jungle WiFi so it's not always in working order.
+Yes, we have WiFi.
+It is jungle WiFi so it's not always in working order.
 If you need WiFi and it's not working at the Center, there are places in town where you can go to get connected.

-Travel – For travelling bring a rucksack (65 litres should be adequate) and day pack (20-25 litres).
+Travel – For travelling bring a rucksack (65 liters should be adequate) and day pack (20-25 liters).
 Make sure it has a rain cover.

 Zip lock bags – Useful for keeping everything (especially electrical items) dry and dirt-free.

 Flashlights and batteries – Bring a head torch with some batteries, these are invaluable for late night toilet visits.
 If you can, get your hands on a solar powered battery charger and bring a couple of sets of rechargeable batteries as backup.

 Reuseble water bottle there is an overabundance of plastic water bottles in Costa Rica, and to limit our negative impact on the environment we require that you bring your own refillable water bottle to use while here.
 Please make sure it is labeled as well, for your own sake.

 Toiletries – bring your own towel.
 Sarongs dry the fastest and are light-weight.
 Please try to only bring biodegradable products in order to limit our impact on the environment.

 Insect repellent - Is essential for preventing mosquito and bug bites.
 If you can find DEET free repellent, this is preferred as it will not harm the animals or the environment as much.